taylorhughes291/crypto-backend/ReadMe.md

 ## Code Snippet

 This code snippet takes a crypto transaction and updates both the transactions collection and the wallet collection.
 Im proud of it because It's the most complex data manipulation I've done on the backend so far.
+I had to check if the coin bought is already in the wallet or not, that way I could update the total amount if the coin that the user has.
+It also links the wallet and transactions collections by ID.

 ```
 router.post('/', async (req, res) => {